#1 Hair Transplant Clinic and Doctor in New Jersey

 To reduce the amount of damage that is done to your hair, you should aim to select products that are not based on silicone in addition to using fewer styling products.
 Leave-in conditioners are also great for providing protection for your hair, and you should always be sure to follow the guidelines on the product very carefully.

-#1 Hair Transplant Clinic and Doctor in New Jersey
+Nova Medical Hair Transplant New Jersey